Huw Richardson was born in Atlanta under a different name about 56 years ago. I never knew my father nor any of his kin.

 I’ve been a bookseller, a call center drone, a trainer, a convert, a preacher, a monk, a planter, a secretary, a writer, and an activist.

 My patron is Blessed Stanley Rother.
 When I’m in trouble, he’s got my back.
 He prays for me, along with St Rose of Lima, St. Catherine of Siena, St John Henry Newman, Bl Fulton J Sheen, and Bl.
 William Richardson.
-I’m a Dominican Tertiary, a member of Courage International and I’m also Grand Knight of the St Joseph the Workman Council of the Knights of Columbus in San Francisco.
+I’m a Dominican Tertiary and a member of Courage International.
 This is home: I’ve found my roots by using my wings.

 What’s next?
 I don’t know.
 Part of me wants to just pick out a camper and gig my way around the world.
 Part of me wants to own a pub in Ireland and feed my soul with good music until forever.
 Part of me has always taught.
 Some part of me dances whenever the moon is full.
 Another part of me kneels in awe in the darkness as all the stars spin but the cross stands still.